3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 - Note Tabs (recommend)
 - Quick Links (recommend)

-### Depends on needs
-- Rich Markdown
-- Automatic Backlinks to note
-- Combine notes
-- Conflict Resolution
-- Copy link to active note
-- Embed Search
-- Insert Date
-- Note Statistics
-- Templates
+Check out more plugins on [Joplin Plugins Repository](https://github.com/joplin/plugins#joplin-plugin-repository)

 ### Quick HTML tags (most recommended to use with this theme)

-It let you create HTML tags in your notes easily, and it is a time saver when you using the Sticky Notes, Art Gallery, span tag, and more.
+It let you quick and easy to create HTML tags in your notes, and it's a time saver when you using it to create the Sticky Notes, Art Gallery, span tag, and more.

 Quick setting up:

 1. Highlight this line of text: `span;note;tip;explain;question;warning;keyword;important;ag2;ag3;ag4;ag5;ag6;`
 2. Press `ctrl+c` to copy the text
+3. Open Joplin app
-3. Go to `Tools` > `Options` > `Plugins`
+4. Go to `Tools` > `Options` > `Plugins`
-4. Search plugin by input the word "html"
+5. Search plugin by input the word "html"
-5. Press `Install` which on the `Quick HTML tags` plugin
+6. Press `Install` which on the `Quick HTML tags` plugin
-6. Quit & restart Joplin app
+7. Quit & restart Joplin app
-7. Go to `Tools` > `Options` > `Quick HTML tags`
+8. Go to `Tools` > `Options` > `Quick HTML tags`
-8. Go to `HTML predefined tags`
+9. Go to `HTML predefined tags`
-9. Press  `ctrl+v` to paste text in the input bar
+10. Press  `ctrl+v` to paste text in the input bar
-10. Press `Ok`  it's done
+11. Press `Ok`  it's done

 After this, you can use this plugin like below:

 1. Whenever you want to use an HTML tag just press  `ctrl + h`
-2. Then, Press the `Down` key on your keyboard
+2. Then, press the `Down` key on your keyboard to find the right tag
-3. Find the right tag and press `Enter` key.
+3. Press `Enter` key.
 It's done!

 [:arrow_up:Back](https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin#table-of-contents)